-iOS defines lots of standard bar-button icons, such as Refresh, Action, Add, and Favorites.
+iOS defines lots of standard small icons, such as Refresh, Action, Add, and Favorites.
 As much as possible, you should use these buttons and icons to represent standard tasks in your app.
-(To learn more about the standard buttons and icons you can use, see Toolbar and Navigation Bar Buttons and Tab Bar Icons.)
+(To learn more about the standard buttons and icons you can use in bars, see Toolbar and Navigation Bar Buttons and Tab Bar Icons.)

-If your app includes tasks or modes that can’t be represented by a standard icon—or if the standard icons don’t coordinate with your app’s style—you can design your own bar button icons.
+If your app includes tasks or modes that can’t be represented by a standard icon—or if the standard icons don’t coordinate with your app’s style—you can design your own small icons.
 At a high level, you should aim for an icon design that is: